bloom-lang/bud/doc/bfs.md

 Before we worry about any of the details of distribution, we need to implement the basic filesystem metadata operations: _create_, _remove_, _mkdir_ and _ls_.
 There are many choices for how to implement these operations, and it makes sense to keep them separate from the (largely orthogonal) distributed filesystem logic.
 That way, it will be possible later to choose a different implementation of the metadata operations without impacting the rest of the system.
+Another obvious benefit of modularizing the metadata logic is that it can be independently tested and debugged.
+We want to get the core of the filesystem working correctly before we even send a whisper over the network, let alone snap on any complex features.

 ### Protocol